oxfamamerica/django-media-explorer/README.md

 # Django Media Explorer

-A Django application to manage your images, video/multimedia links and embeds and create slideshows.
+A Django application to manage your images, video links, embeds and create slideshows.

 **Table of Contents**